 Lunches are currently supplied by the Midsomer Norton Schools' Partnership and cooked at Longvernal Primary School Kitchen.
 Children have a choice of main course (meat and vegetarian options - vegan on request) and pudding.
 KS1 and Foundation Stage meals are supplied for free.
-The cost for KS2 lunches is £2.60 per day - meals are ordered through ParentPay - an online payment site which is used across the Trust schools.
+The cost for KS2 lunches is £2.60 per day - meals are ordered through ParentPay.